 Did Project Pegasus send a time traveler back to witness the Gettysburg Address in 1863?

-Seattle attorney Andrew Basiago has been publicly making the claim since 2004 that between the ages of seven and twelve years old he participated in a secret U.S. government program that worked on teleportation and time travel under the Defense Advanced Research Projects Agency called Project Pegasus, a precursor to the Montauk Project and the Philadelphia Experiment.
+Seattle attorney Andrew Basiago has been publicly making the claim since 2004 that between the ages of seven and twelve years old he participated in a secret U.S. government program that worked on teleportation and time travel under a secret DARPA (Defense Advanced Research Projects Agency) experiment called Project Pegasus, a precursor to the Montauk Project and the Philadelphia Experiment.

-He claims to have traveled to Ford’s Theatre the night of President Lincoln’s assassination five or six times, and was captured in a photograph at Gettysburg in 1863.
+As one of those time traveling children, Bosiago claims to have traveled to Ford’s Theatre on the night of President Abraham Lincoln’s assassination five or six times, and was captured in a photograph at Gettysburg in 1863.